Krissh-C/T490-macOS/README.md

 # MacOS on ThinkPad T490

 This repository is made to help run macOS on a ThinkPad T490.
-Currently running macOS Monterey 12.4.
+Currently running macOS Monterey 12.5.

 This should help you get started on hackintoshing and any updates can be applied later.
 I may occasionally update this repo if I find the time but there's no guarantee.

 I recommend going through the [Opencore install guide](https://dortania.github.io/OpenCore-Install-Guide/) once to fully understand everything that is going on here.

 Keep in mind that you have to generate your own serial numbers and ID's and stuff using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) if you're doing a fresh install.
-Use your old ones from your old config.plist if you're just changing EFI's (TIP: Use MacBookPro15,4)
+Use your old ones from your old config.plist if you're just changing EFI's (TIP: Use MacBookPro15,4 but I've included that in the plist)

 This hakcintosh will be complete only with [YogaSMC](https://github.com/zhen-zen/YogaSMC).
 After installing, please use the app and the system preferences add on as it enables some features for this to be complete.